Pruthvi-8767/Project/README.md

 ---

-## License

-This project is licensed under the MIT License.

----

 ## Author

-Developed by [Your Name].
+Developed by [Sinare Darshan Anil And Team].